What does the Court do?

 When should I use the Court?

 All sorts of disputes can arise between landlord and tenant.
 Many are best resolved by seeking the assistance of a third party.
 Arbitration is similar to litigation but may sometimes seem less formal.
-The term “Alternative Dispute Resolution” (ADR) is often used to describe alternatives to litigation and arbitration.
-It uses skilled communicators to help parties reach their own agreements.
+There are also other options such as mediation, which involves a skilled communicator helping parties reach their own agreements.
 When exploring options, however, you should be aware that

 - for many farm tenancy disputes, it is possible to opt for arbitration rather than submitting an application to the Land Court in terms of the Agricultural Holdings (Scotland) Acts 1991 or 2003;